 Some administrations may impose other carriage requirements.

 IMO Resolution MSC.192 (79) Adoption of the Revised Performance Standards for Radar Equipment (December 2004) states that 9 GHz radars should be capable of detecting radar beacons, SARTs and radar target enhancers.
-By omission, 3GHz radars are not required to detect radar beacons and SARTS.
-With the removal of the 3GHz radar racon detection requirement, ship-owners are free to use higher performing radars, often referred to as New Technology (NT) radars, discussed below.
+By omission, 3-GHz radars are not required to detect radar beacons and SARTS.
+With the removal of the 3-GHz radar racon detection requirement, ship-owners are free to use higher performing radars, often referred to as New Technology (NT) radars, discussed below.

 9 GHz radars are also extensively carried by vessels not covered by SOLAS or local regulation.
 Due to this high rate of carriage, radar aids to navigation in the 9 GHz band are especially useful.